 Income Tax on Buy to Let Properties

-Owners of buy-to-let properties also need to pay Income Tax on rental income.
+Owners of buy to let properties also need to pay Income Tax on rental income.
 You’re permitted up to a £1000 allowance, or you can deduct certain expenses.
 To learn more, see our comprehensive guide on Rental Income and Other UK Landlord Taxes

 Capital Gains Tax